19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (6) The powers that a public path warden or a volunteer public path warden may be authorised under this Act to exercise may be exercised only to the extent authorised by the Authority under this section.

-(7) To avoid doubt, in this section, a reference to an offence under Part 3 includes a reference to an offence under any regulations made for the purposes of Part 3.
+(7) To avoid doubt, in this section, a reference to an offence under Part 3 or 3A includes a reference to an offence under any regulations made for the purposes of Part 3 or 3A.

+[Act 38 of 2018 wef 02/01/2019]

 ### Identification cards and equipment